bloominstituteoftechnology/node-db2-project/README.md

 ## Running the Project

-- Fork and Clone this project.
-- `cd` into your project folder.
+x Fork and Clone this project. x `cd` into your project folder.
 - Run `npm install` or `yarn` to download the dependencies.
 - Add `knex` and `sqlite3` npm modules.
 - Configure `knex` to connect to `/data/lambda.sqlite3` using the `sqlite3` module.